WJOT (AM)

-WJOT (1510 AM) is a radio station licensed to Wabash, Indiana broadcasting an oldies format.
-The station is owned by Dream Weaver Marketing, LLC.
-The station simulcasts WJOT-FM 105.9 Wabash.
+WJOT (1510 AM) was a radio station licensed to Wabash, Indiana, United States.
+Last owned by Dream Weaver Marketing, LLC, the station broadcast an oldies format, simulcasting WJOT-FM in Wabash.

 History

 The station began broadcasting in November 1971 and held the call sign WAYT.
 The station aired a MOR format.
 By 1988, the station was airing a country music format.
 By 1992, the station was airing an adult contemporary/country format.
 In July 1998, the station's call sign was changed to WJOT and the station adopted an oldies format.

+The Federal Communications Commission cancelled the station's license on December 4, 2025.
+At the time of its closure, the station was simulcasting WJOT-FM.